 B.5.e.
 The process of program review should address meeting demands for the program through alternative forms of delivery.
-Detail how the program has met these demands:

 With the advances in technology, faculty members have the opportunity to expand to several different forms of delivery.
 Although still experimenting with new methods, faculty members have found that hybrid or blended courses and IETV prove to be successful delivery methods.
-SSC also addresses the community need for a variety in course scheduling by offering night courses, weekend courses, 8-week courses, and courses at correctional facilities.
+SSC also addresses the community need for a variety of course scheduling by offering night courses, weekend courses, 8-week courses, and courses at correctional facilities.